-Holi is famously known as the festival of colors is one of the much awaited among all.
+Holi is famously known as the festival of colors is one of the much-awaited among all.
 People from around the world know India by its major two festivals that are Holi and Diwali.
 Since these two festivities have numerous interesting mythological stories and traditional folklore's to talk about.
 However, this auspicious festival is celebrated not only by the Hindus but people from different parts of the world have also started observing it.
-We too celebrate this day with too much pomp and show but many of us must not be aware about the holi mythology, legends and rituals associated.
+We too celebrate this day with too much pomp and show but many of us must not be aware of the holi mythology, legends and rituals associated.

 It is said that the festivals of color Holi existed several centuries before Christ.
 However, the meaning of the festival is believed to have changed over the years.
 Earlier it was a special rite performed by married women for the happiness and well-being of their families and the full moon (Raka) was worshiped.

 You may like: FIVE Auspicious Shades Of Holi

 The most widely known story among people is this part of mythology.
 Hiranyakashyap was an over-ambitious demon king who had ordered his kingdom to pray and worship only him.
 But, to his disappointment his son Prahlad became an ardent devotee of Lord Narayana.
 A day came when Hiranyakashyap set his son Prahlad on fire along with Holika.
 She was the demon's sister who had a boon of not burning in fire and hence Hiranyakashyap had assigned her the task to see to it that Prahlad turns into ashes.
 Instead, something unexpected happened.
 The immense devotion of Prahlad made Lord Narayana save the child and Holika burnt in the fire.
 Hence, this day is celebrated as Holi for the victory of good over evil.